Preventing cloud and container vulnerabilities

 Modern cloud-native workloads run as microservices built on containers and deployed as Kubernetes clusters in the cloud.
 A vulnerability in a container can be exploited to grant attackers a foothold into your Kubernetes cluster, and from there, they can find ways to move laterally in your cloud environment.

-According to the Sysdig 2022 Cloud-Native Security and Usage Report, 75 percent of images running in production contain patchable vulnerabilities of high or greater severity.
+According to the Sysdig 2024 Cloud-Native Security and Usage Report, 86% of workloads running in production contain patchable vulnerabilities of high or greater severity.
 The risk of exposing your organization through vulnerabilities present in containers is very real.

 When securing containers it’s important to understand where vulnerabilities could be and how they could be introduced in your environment.
 Containers are built from read-only files called container images.
 Container images can be built totally from scratch or, more commonly, by using other available images, creating a layered structure.
 A base image (for example, Ubuntu, Debian, BusyBox, Alpine, and so on) provides the operating system (OS) dependencies and serves as a foundation for all other layers.
 The next layer could be a language or framework image, such as Ruby Gem, Python PiP, Node.js npm, and more.
 By using those readily available images, developers speed up development with a jumpstart.
 But, they could also be inadvertently introducing vulnerabilities into their containers.